StackVista/stackstate-docs/integrations/available_stackpacks/aad/README.md

 To access the status UI, the status interface Ingress must be configured in the anomaly-detection chart (see the `Install` section).

-Common questions answered in the status UI:
+Common questions that can be answered in the status UI:

 - **Is the anomaly detection Kubernetes service running?**
   - The status UI is accessible: The service is running.
-  - The status UI is not available: Either the service is not running, or the Ingress has not been configured (See the install section).
+  - The status UI is not available: Either the service is not running, or the Ingress has not been configured (See the install section).<br>

-- **Can the anomaly detection Kubernetes service reach StackState?**<br>
-Check the sections **Top errors** and **Last stream polling results**.
-Errors here usually indicate connection problems.
+- **Can the anomaly detection Kubernetes service reach StackState?**<br>Check the sections **Top errors** and **Last stream polling results**. <br>Errors here usually indicate connection problems.<br>

-- **Has the anomaly detection Kubernetes service selected streams for anomaly detection?**<br>
-The section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.
+- **Has the anomaly detection Kubernetes service selected streams for anomaly detection?**<br>The section **Anomaly Detection Summary** shows the total time of all registered streams, if no streams are selected it will be zero.<br>

-- **Is the anomaly detection Kubernetes service detecting anomalies?**<br>
-The section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
-No streams in this section means that no anomalies have been detected. <br>
-The section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.
+- **Is the anomaly detection Kubernetes service detecting anomalies?**<br>The section **Top Anomalous Streams** shows the streams with the highest number of anomalies.
+No streams in this section means that no anomalies have been detected. <br>The section **Anomaly Detection Summary** shows other relevant metrics, such as total time of all registered streams, total checked time and total time of all anomalies detected.<br>

-- **Is the anomaly detection Kubernetes service scheduling streams?**<br>
-The tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.
+- **Is the anomaly detection Kubernetes service scheduling streams?**<br>The tab **Job Progress** shows a ranked list of streams with scheduling progress, including the last time each stream was scheduled.

 [//]: # (Release notes section)